dgeb/json-api/format/index.md

 To add an element to a to-many relationship, perform an `"add"` operation that targets the relationship's URL.
 Because the operation is targeting the end of a collection, the `"path"` must end with `"/-"`.
 The `"value"` should be a singular or plural resource representation.

-For example, for the following `GET` request:
+For example, consider the following `GET` request:

 ```text
 GET /photos/1